Consumer Expenditure Survey (USA)

 - Send the Study Number(s) by email to [email protected] indicating the format in which the data is required (eg. Stata)

 - Medium-sized sets are sent via email attachment.
-Larger sets are placed on the FTP server (with link by e-mail).
+Larger sets are placed on OneDrive, with link by e-mail.

 Users should consult the ICT page on compressed / zipped files.